 That copyright is limited in the first place acknowledges all of the above issues.
 Why else would it be limited in the first place?
 Most other forms of ownership isn’t.

-To make it worse, people and organisations who do tend to lobby or advocate for public interest tend to do so out of idealism, which tends to make them less pragmatic.
+To make it worse, people and organisations who do lobby or advocate for public interest often do so out of idealism, which tends to make them less pragmatic.
 I think most people would be in favour of restricting factory farming in some way, but if all you hear are the most radical vegans then, well…

 This leaves us with the question on how democratic our democratic institutions are if they’re so easy to influence.